You just poured everything you had into an epic piece of content.

 The power lies in your coworkers.

 Take advantage of that by enlisting coworkers to help you promote new posts.
+Their function will therefore be the same as that of a marketer promoting your content.

 At Mention, the whole marketing team uses Twitter and LinkedIn professionally in some capacity.
 (Meaning, they’re mostly serious and I tweet about TV 5,000 times per week :X)